 Lee M. Thurston High School

-Victor Chen grew up in Appleton, Wisconsin and was fascinated by science all through middle school and high school.
-As a 9th grader, he won the state Science Olympiad and competed at the nationals.
+Victor Chen grew up in Appleton, Wisc., and was fascinated by science all through middle school and high school.
+As a 9th grader, he won the state Science Olympiad and competed at the national tournament.
 Victor graduated from the University of Wisconsin in Madison with a bachelor’s degree in chemical engineering, picking up an additional major in chemistry because he loved the subject.

 As he neared his final term at Madison, Victor thought he was destined for a PhD and a life of research.
 He went to the University of Michigan to begin a doctorate in biomedical engineering, and spent five years researching the use of biodegradable polymer scaffolds to grow artificial bone tissue.

 “A few years into my doctoral program, I realized that I was not going to be happy being a lab rat.
 I needed to work with people and I had a strong desire to teach students.”
-He volunteered as a Science Olympiad coach for Plymouth, Canton and Salem high schools, and never looked back.
+He volunteered as a Science Olympiad coach at high schools in various towns in Michigan, including Plymouth, Canton and Salem, and never looked back.